 - How long is the application process?

-- Can an ex-offender volunteer?
+- Can an ex-inmate volunteer?

 - Can a TDCJ employee (or retiree) become a volunteer?

-- How long is the training session?
+- How long is the on-line training?

 - How often am I required to retrain?